 If you’re wondering how to be sexually attracted to your partner or hoping to deepen the physical connection, you can take active steps toward building that attraction.
 Here are eight tips that could potentially help you become more sexually attracted to someone and foster a stronger connection.

-1. Communicate needs, desires, and boundaries.
+1. Communicate your needs, desires, and boundaries.

-Sometimes, attraction can grow when both partners simply feel more safe and understood.
+Sometimes, attraction can grow when both partners simply feel safe and understood.
 Practice openly discussing your likes, dislikes, and what makes you feel connected.
 Such communication can help ease tension or anxiety that could potentially be hindering your physical chemistry.

 2. Experiment with different dates.